-#6 – The Long Run
+#7 The Long Run

-The band’s debut album effectively melds the soft-rock and country-rock trends of the early 1970s, spawning the mellow hits ‘Take It Easy’ and ‘Peaceful Easy Feeling’.
-The band’s at their most democratic here, as the dominant axis of Don Henley and Glenn Frey wasn’t yet established, and all four members share equal billing.
-It’s their least coherent album – the Bernie Leadon and Don Henley composition ‘Witchy Woman’ is spooky and excellent, but Frey’s ‘Chug All Night’ is perhaps the most horrendous song the band ever released.
+The Eagles’ debut album effectively melds the soft-rock and country-rock trends of the early 1970s, spawning the mellow hits ‘Take It Easy’ and ‘Peaceful Easy Feeling’.
+The band’s at their most democratic, as the dominant axis of Don Henley and Glenn Frey wasn’t yet established, and all four members share equal billing.
+It’s their least coherent album – the Bernie Leadon and Don Henley composition ‘Witchy Woman’ is spooky and excellent, but Frey’s ‘Chug All Night’ is the least impressive song the band ever released.

 The band’s sophomore effort was a concept album, equating the Eagles with wild west outlaws.
 Henley stated later that “the metaphor was probably a little bullshit.
 We were in L.A. staying up all night, smoking dope, living the California life, and I suppose we thought it was as radical as cowboys in the old West.”
-It failed to meet the moderate success of its predecessor, although Henley and Frey’s first compositions, ‘Tequila Sunrise’ and the title track, are among the band’s best loved tracks.
+It failed to meet the moderate success of its predecessor, although Henley and Frey’s first compositions, ‘Tequila Sunrise’ and the title track, are among the band’s best-loved tracks.
 It’s still inconsistent, but Leadon’s mournful ‘Bitter Creek’ is one of the band’s best deep cuts.

-#3 – One Of These Nights
+#3 One Of These Nights

-#2 – Hotel California
+#2 Hotel California

-The Eagles best known album is similar in shape to One Of These Nights, with long-winded songs wrestling with questions of fame and debauchery.
-Bernie Leadon had left the band, and was replaced by James Gang guitarist Joe Walsh, who supplied the muscular guitar riff for ‘Life In The Fast Lane’ and moved the band further away from their country roots.
-The three big hits are all at the start, and the rest of the album is more mellow – even the rocker ‘Victim Of Love’ is slow.
+The Eagles’ best-known album is similar to One Of These Nights; long-winded songs wrestling with fame and debauchery.
+Bernie Leadon had left the band and was replaced by James Gang guitarist Joe Walsh.
+Walsh supplied the muscular guitar riff for ‘Life In The Fast Lane’ and moved the band further away from their country roots.
+The three big hits (the title track, ‘New Kid in Town’, and ‘Life in the Fast Lane’) are sequenced at the start of the record.
+The rest of the album drags a little with slow tempos and long running times – even the rocker ‘Victim Of Love’ is slow.

-#1 – On The Border
+#1 On The Border

-On The Border is my favourite Eagles record because it captures the band in a state of flux between their early country sound and the more mainstream rock of their later work.
-It’s their most energetic work, and if there are throwaways like the Jackson Browne written ‘James Dean’, there are charming album cuts like the almost power-pop of Meisner’s ‘Is It True?’, Leadon’s Gram Parson’s tribute ‘My Man’, and the country/rock hybrid ‘Midnight Flyer’.
-New guitarist Don Felder adds punch to ‘Already Gone’ and ‘Good Day In Hell’.
+The Eagles third album is an underrated gem.
+After Desperado failed to make the top 40, it was the single ‘Best Of My Love’ from On The Border that reached number one and set the Eagles on the path to mega-stardom.
+It captures the band in a state of flux between their early country-rock and the harder edge of their later work.
+The single ‘James Dead’ is corny, but there are charming album cuts like the power-pop of Meisner’s ‘Is It True?’, Leadon’s heartfelt Gram Parson’s tribute ‘My Man’, and the inventive country-rock hybrid ‘Midnight Flyer’.
+Incoming guitarist Don Felder adds punch to ‘Already Gone’ and ‘Good Day In Hell’.